sarcophagus-org/quickstart-archaeologist/migration-guide.md

 Your provider url will need to be updated to continue running.
 It should now be in the `wss:://` format.
 For example, for infura mainnet, it would look like this: `wss://mainnet.infura.io/ws/v3/<your-infura-api-key>`

+### _OPTIONAL:_ Running on multiple networks

+The quickstart repository readme has been updated to include instructions on running on multiple networks.
+See the heading _Running on multiple networks_

+### Update ENCRYPTION_MNEMONIC to ETH_ENCRYPTION_MNEMONIC

+The archaeologist service has been updated to be able to run on multiple networks.
+To that end, the environment variable `ENCRYPTION_MNEMONIC` has been renamed to `ETH_ENCRYPTION_MNEMONIC` (for ethereum mainnet) to avoid confusion with other network mnemonics.

+Run `nano .env` and update this variable.
+You SHOULD NOT change your mnemonic.
+If you would like to run on any extra networks, follow the readme instructions under the heading _Running on multiple networks_.

 ### Update your node environment by running these commands in order:

 - `docker image prune`
 - `git pull`
 - `COMPOSE_PROFILES=all-networks docker compose pull`
 - `docker compose up archaeologist -d`

-The quickstart repository readme has been updated to include instructions on running on multiple networks.
-See the heading "Running on multiple networks".

 **Note:**